-Using a dab of hot melt glue, mount LEDs in place and solder the leads to the RTR-MB1 as indicated in the included wiring diagram.
+Using a dab of hot melt glue, mount LED's in place and solder the leads to the RTR-MB1 according to the included wiring diagram.

 In order for the shell to refit onto the frame properly in this installation, it is necessary to trim the interior portion of the fan assembly, which drops down inside the shell below the top cap.
 Using a trimming blade, carefully remove this section as shown above.
 There are two weights which are found in this top compartment.